Samhollowood/CaveCalcV2.0/README.md

 There are several output keys, and the definition of each can be found in the manual.pdf, Table 3

-If the CDA is initialised, it will create a CDA_Results folder:
+If the CDA is initialised, it will create a CDA_Results folder within the output directory:
 ```shell
 cd /path/to/out_dir/CDA_Results/
 ```